 The government cannot take any amounts you get below $9,000/year or $750/month.
 No more than 15% of your total benefit can be offset.

 Supplemental Security Income (SSI) cannot be taken.
-This is very important because collection agencies will sometimes claim that they can take SSI.
-This is not true and it is the type of statement that violates fair debt collection laws.
+This is very important because collection agencies will sometimes falsely claim that they can take SSI.
 Other benefits that the law says cannot be taken include Veterans Benefits and Benefits under Part C of the Black Lung Law.
-For a current list of all federal benefits that cannot be taken, click here.
+For a list of all federal benefits that cannot be taken, click here.

-The offset process is managed by the Financial Management Service (FMS) of the Department of Treasury.
+The offset process is managed by the Bureau of the Fiscal Service of the Department of Treasury.
 Before referring a debt to FMS for collection, the Department of Education must provide you with a notice.

-You must request a review within 20 days of receiving a notice of offset.
+You must request a review within 20 days of receiving a notice of offset or if you request documents to review, 15 days after you receive those documents.
 You have the right to first review and copy relevant documents.
 It is a good idea to make this request so that you know what is in your file.
 You may request an oral hearing instead of a written review, but you must send an explanation of why you think a written review is inadequate.
 As with other types of collection, you have the right to set up a repayment plan with your loan holder prior to offset.
-According to the Department of Education, you may exercise these rights even after the time deadlines, but in these circumstances, offset will not be delayed pending a resolution of your objections.
+You may exercise these rights even after the time deadlines, but in these circumstances, offset will not be delayed pending a resolution of your objections.

 You may also request a reduction or suspension of offset because of hardship.
 It is in the agency’s discretion whether to grant this.